 Once the damp proof tanking membrane was installed at this Worcestershire residence the technicians could then apply the required plaster base coats and build up the area to the correct level before re-plastering back in to the original plaster above.
 The area is then left to stand and dry out for approximately 10 days before the skirting boards can be re-fitted and redecoration can be complete.

-If your home suffers from areas of rising damp our expert team will be more than happy to arrange a free no obligation survey to see how we can help you.
+If your home suffers from areas of rising damp our expert team will be more than happy to arrange a no obligation survey to see how we can help you.
 See the contacts page of our website to complete a call back request form or alternatively contact our office on 0800 093 9473.